THE GIST

 - Publishers get a clear view of which of their pages AI actually cites.

 The demand is already here.
 94% of marketing leaders plan to increase GEO investment in 2026, yet most still have no way to measure it (eMarketer).
 That gap between spend and measurement is the reason this category exists, and the reason a dedicated tracker beats guessing.
 Gist GEO is one option in a growing field.
-If you’re comparing vendors, our roundup of the best AI visibility tools covers the category.

 How Gist GEO Works: From Brand Profile to Action